When do I need a Licence?

 Please include the fee with your completed application form.
-Cheques made payable to North Ayrshire Council.
-If your applications is refused or granted for a shorter period than you applied, the fee will not be refunded or reduced.
+Cheques should be made payable to North Ayrshire Council.
+If your applications is refused or granted for a shorter period than you applied for, the fee will not be refunded or reduced.

 What happens next?

 When we have received your application and fee we'll consult with Police Scotland and council departments.
 We'll arrange to carry out an inspection on your proposed premises to make sure they meet the required standards.